-A leasehold owner (typically of a commercial unit or a flat in a multi apartment building ) proposing structural or material changes to their property will generally require the consent of the freehold owner under the terms of the lease.
-Leaseholders will typically be required to obtain a Licence to Alter before modifying their property and these often take form of legal agreements drafted by Solicitors.
+A leasehold owner (typically of a commercial unit or a flat in a multi-apartment building ) proposing structural or material changes to their property will generally require the consent of the freehold owner under the terms of the lease.
+Leaseholders will typically be required to obtain a Licence to Alter before modifying their property and these often take the form of legal agreements drafted by Solicitors.
 This allows freehold owners to protect themselves against potential losses and ensure the works won’t adversely affect other residents in the building.

 Examples of works that may require a Licence to Alter:

 - Structural alterations i.e. the removal of load-bearing walls or the formation of new openings